Learning to Identify Graphs from Node Trajectories in Multi-Robot Networks: Learning to Identify Graphs

 The encoder network, thanks to the self-attention structure, handles graphs of different configurations in the number of nodes and the intensity of interactions.
 Furthermore, it not only projects the state trajectories to a convenient feature space, but also provides the parameters for Algorithm~\ref{al:smooth}.
 Thus, the encoder can be trained to adjust the connectivity depending on the state trajectories.
 For instance, in a multi-robot flocking task like the one used for evaluation in Section~\ref{sec:results}, the robots can depart from a spread initial condition and gather in a more compact formation.
+We remark that the design of the self-attention encoder is not limited to the proposed architecture.
+Depending on the complexity of the task, the encoder can be increased in depth and number of parameters to ensure that the dimensionality reduction captures all the behaviors of the multi-robot team.